bitcraze/bitcraze-website/src/support/external-projects.md

 ## Swarming

 Projects aiming at supporting swarms.
-They might also be useful for controling single Crazyflies.
+They might also be useful for controlling single Crazyflies.

 | Crazyswarm | The ACT lab at USC has implemented a library to handle large swarms of Crazyflies. | <https://github.com/USC-ACTLab/crazyswarm> |
 | ![ROS](/images/icons/ros_32.png) || <https://github.com/whoenig/crazyflie_ros> |